viktor-decker/viktor-decker.github.io/_pages/teaching.md

 nav: true
 nav_order: 5
 ---
-This year I taught **Advance Statistics** to Sociology Bachelor students at University of Amsterdam.
-It is a short intensive course that fouses on theory and application of multivariate OLS regression.
-If you don't find this very advanced, feel free to contact the programme coordinator and advocat for more stats.
-Previously I taught in the course **Education and Work** at University of Amsterdam.
-The course provides insights into dealing with emerging educational and work-related inequalities.
-Students investigate what the implications of education's growing importance mean for levels of inequality of opportunity in terms of social class, migration background and gender.
+This year, I taught **Advance Statistics** to Sociology Bachelor's students at the University of Amsterdam.
+The course is a short intensive module foused on the theory and application of multivariate OLS regression for data analysis.

+Previously I taught **Education and Work**, a course examining emerging inequalities in education and the labor market.
+Students explored how the increasing importance of education affects inequality of opportunity across social class, migration background, and gender.

-I taught **Advanced Statistics** already in 2022 and 2023 and a similar course during my studies at University of Cologne.
-There, I also taught **Longitudinal Data Analysis** for one year.
+I also taught **Advanced Statistics** in 2022 and 2023 at the University of Amsterdam, as well as a similar course during my studies at the University of Cologne.
+There, I also co-taught **Advanced quantitative methods** in the Sociology Research Master program.
+The course focuses on techniques for analyzing multilevel and longitudinal data.